raearnold/vww-images-for-web/README.md

 ## Manipulation Basics: Resizing and Cropping

-We're demoing in Photoshop for the sake of the course, but many image editing programs allow you to resize and crop your photos).
+We're demoing in Photoshop for the sake of the course, but many image editing programs allow you to resize and crop your photos.

 [Pixlr Editor](http://apps.pixlr.com/editor/) is a free web-based editor that should look familiar to Photoshop users.